Gurkenschreck/Skylines-ELESDE/README.md

 * LeftAlt + D -> change the visual mode
 * LeftAlt + M -> activates the debug mode / creates a log which can be seen in the console (F7)
 * LeftAlt + K -> check the status of the effects

+You can propose some ideas if you want to!